Refab-Tech/refab-tech.github.io/_posts/2022-10-26-fishtail-usage.md

 [Inferior 1 (Remote target) detached]

 ```
-It seems like a lot of information but it is quite simple if you look into it.
+It seems like a lot of information but let us look through it line by line.
-First, GDB prints its license information along with its specific version number.
+First, GDB prints its license information along with its version number.

 ```bash
 GNU gdb (Arm GNU Toolchain 11.3.Rel1) 12.1.90.20220802-git